sdpython/mlprodict/_doc/sphinxdoc/source/blog/2021/2021-05-05_numpyapionnx1.rst

-    `onnx_log_1` is not a function but an instance of a class which defines operator `__call__` and that class has a hold on the ONNX graph and all the necessary information to have :epkg:`skl2onnx` convert any pipeline using it after a new converter for `FunctionTransformer
+    `onnx_log_1` is not a function but an instance of a class which defines operator `__call__` and that class has a hold on the ONNX graph and all the necessary information to have :epkg:`sklearn-onnx` convert any pipeline using it after a new converter for `FunctionTransformer
     <https://scikit-learn.org/stable/modules/generated/
     sklearn.preprocessing.FunctionTransformer.html>`_ is registered